 Physical fitness and mental health are undoubtedly intertwined!
-In fact, there’s a strong connection between the two.
+There’s a strong connection between the two.
 Regular exercise has been proven to have a positive impact on one’s mental well-being, reducing stress, anxiety, and depression, while improving mood and cognitive function.

 However, it’s crucial to strike a balance and recognize the importance of knowing your limits to prevent overexertion and potential harm.